andviro/noodle/README.md

 `noodle.Handler` can be provided with externally created `context`.
-This advanced usage is outlined in [httprouter adaptor example](https://github.com/andviro/noodle/blob/master/examples/httprouter/main.go) and put to use in `httprouter` adaptor.
+This advanced usage is outlined in [httprouter adaptor example](https://github.com/andviro/noodle/blob/master/examples/httprouter/main.go) and put to use in `adapt/httprouter` subpackage.

 ```go
 func index(c context.Context, w http.ResponseWriter, r *http.Request) error {